Chronic Myeloid Leukemia (CML): Chemotherapy

 Tiredness, from having low levels of red blood cells

-Infections, from low levels of white blood cells
+Increased chance of infections, from low levels of white blood cells

 Numbness, tingling, or pain in fingers or toes (neuropathy)